danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Shared-Layers/README.md

 ## Next Steps

 After successful deployment:
-1. Deploy the `Outbound-Emails` stack (depends on S3 layer)
+1. Deploy the [`Outbound-Emails`](../Outbound-Emails/README.md) stack (depends on S3 layer)
-2. Deploy the `Process-Inbound-Email` stack (depends on both layers)
+2. Deploy the [`Process-Inbound-Email`](../Process-Inbound-Email/README.md) stack (depends on both layers)
+3. **Extend layer functionality** with your specific business logic (required for production)
-3. Test layer functionality through consuming Lambda functions
+4. **Test layer functionality** through consuming Lambda functions
-4. Monitor layer usage and performance
+5. **Add comprehensive monitoring** and performance tracking
+6. **Implement proper error handling** and recovery mechanisms
+7. **Add security hardening** and compliance features

+**Important**: This starter kit provides the foundation layers, but you'll need to customize and extend them for your specific use cases before production deployment.